 History of the Institute

-The Institute for the History of Medicine of the Robert Bosch Stiftung (IGM) is an institution of the Robert Bosch Stiftung GmbH, which is one of the largest industrial foundations in Germany.
+The Institute for the History of Medicine (IGM) is an institution of the Robert Bosch Stiftung GmbH, which is one of the largest industrial foundations in Germany.

 It owes its origin to the interest of the industrialist Robert Bosch (1861-1942) in the history of health care in general and homeopathy in particular.